 The current PgAdmin version is PgAdmin4 v5.5, and it was released on 15th July 2021.
 The PgAdmin tool is available in both desktop and server modes.

-You can download the PgAdmin4 tool from the URL.
+You need to download the PgAdmin4 tool.
 Select the platform of your choice, such as Container, macOS, Windows.

 Suppose you require PgAdmin4 on a Windows server.
 Therefore, click the Windows icon and select the required version for downloading.